Rating based on our Ancestry review

 Taking the Ancestry DNA test

 Both of Ancestry’s main services, AncestryDNA and AncestryHealth, rely on analyzing DNA in your saliva.
-After purchasing one of the Ancestry DNA kits online, the company sends a package that includes a saliva collection tube and a return label.
+After using an email address to create an account and purchasing one of the Ancestry DNA kits online, the company sends a package that includes a saliva collection tube and a return label.

 Users must then: